Pampers Nappy Size Guide and Chart

 Which Pampers Nappy Is Best for Your Baby?

-As your baby grows, he or she will have different nappy needs.
-This is why not all nappy types are available in all sizes.
-For example, the nappy types designed with more active babies in mind start at size 3 or size 4 as your baby will likely be far more active as he grows.
+As your baby grows, their nappy needs will change.
+This is why not all nappy types are available in every size.
+For instance, nappy types designed for more active babies, like nappy pants, typically start at Size 3 or Size 4, as babies tend to become more active as they grow.

 Here are some things to consider when choosing which Pampers nappy to buy: